0xDBFB7/ionprinter/documents/log/construction.md

 Should get one of those clip-on pressure cookers.

 Photo-activated ionic gelation of alginate hydrogel: real-time rheological monitoring of the two-step crosslinking mechanism.
 Uses CaCO3 and diphenyliodonium nitrate as the photoacid.

 Photoacid reacts with UV to acidify, caco3 reacts with H+, caco3 reacts with alginate.

-Pyranine
+Pyranine from yellow highlighters might work; alters ph